PriyankaRShivakumar/task-manager/README.md

-IT IS A NODEJS Application
+It is a NODEJS Application

 The App is deployed to heroku and can be accessed in https://priyars-task-manager.herokuapp.com/